-- Loss of vertical dimension of the face due to severe tooth wear, edentulous states and mal-fitted dentures increasing overhang of the upper lips onto the lower (overclosure)
+Loss of vertical dimension of the face due to severe tooth wear, edentulous states, and mal-fitted dentures increasing overhang of the upper lip onto the lower one (overclosure)

-- Deepened furrowing of the skin dependent to the commissures (marionette lines)
+Deepened furrowing of the skin dependent on the commissures (marionette lines)

 Allergic or irritant contact dermatitis causes up to 22% of cases of AC and 25% to 34% of generalized cheilitis.
 Common causes include nickel (in individuals with orthodontic braces), foods (due to flavorings and preservatives), toothpaste, mouthwash, the sunscreen component of expired lip balm, lip cosmetics (due to preservatives, sodium laurel sulfate, emollients, colophony, Cocamidopropyl betaine), acne products, and chewing gum.
 It may be impossible to distinguish irritant and allergic contact dermatitis without a patch test.